Deportation of Kilmar Abrego Garcia: Others travel to El Salvador to seek his release

 The group also wrote to Secretary of State Marco Rubio, asking him to regularly check on Abrego Garcia's well-being, seek his return, and enable his access to counsel.
 While in El Salvador, the group met with human rights activists at the Universidad Centroamericano and with US embassy staff, from whom they received a classified briefing, and the group sought the release of other detainees.
 They called attention to some by name, such as Andry José Hernández.
-Lindsay Toczylowski of the Immigrant Defenders Law Center, which represents Hernandez and nine other men that the US sent to CECOT, said "The government wants to disappear these people, so we think talking about who these individuals are and making sure elected officials don't forget about them is the most important lever we have to get them back."
+Lindsay Toczylowski of the Immigrant Defenders Law Center, which represents Hernandez and nine other men that the U.S. sent to CECOT, said "The government wants to disappear these people, so we think talking about who these individuals are and making sure elected officials don't forget about them is the most important lever we have to get them back."

 On the weekend of May 25, Representative Glenn Ivey, who represents the district where Abrego Garcia was living in Maryland, traveled to El Salvador in an effort to see Abrego Garcia.
 Ivey was accompanied by one of Abrego Garcia's lawyers and a member of the union that Abrego Garcia belongs to, who also wished to meet with him.
-The US ambassador to El Salvador had contacted the Salvadoran government prior to their trip, requesting that the group be able to meet with Abrego Garcia, but it was not approved.
+The U.S. ambassador to El Salvador had contacted the Salvadoran government prior to their trip, requesting that the group be able to meet with Abrego Garcia, but it was not approved.